Jeffrey B. Cornelius, Professor

 Other Engineering Options

-Students who wish to obtain only an engineering degree should work with their engineering advisor and an advisor at the school from which they intend to graduate to match courses from our freshman and sophomore years to the requirements of the engineering school.
+Students who wish to obtain an engineering degree only from a second university (not a dual degree) should work with their engineering advisor and an advisor at the school from which they intend to graduate to match courses from our freshman and sophomore years to the requirements of the engineering school.
 After two years at Principia, these students would then apply to transfer their credits to that engineering school and obtain their engineering degree there.
 The decision to transfer Principia courses to the other school resides with the transfer institution.
 In addition, students may opt to complete a four-year B.S. major at the College (e.g., chemistry, computer science, mathematics, or physics) and then transfer to the university for two more years to complete an engineering degree.

 ENGR 060Engineering Seminar Non-Credit0.0 SH[ ]